-It is much easier to maneuver in a strange city during the day, so make you plane reservation accordingly.
+It is much easier to maneuver in a strange city during the day, so make your reservations accordingly.
 This gives you a chance to arrive at your hotel earlier and settle in.

 If this is your first solo trip volunteering for some type of charity work is a great idea, as it places you with a group of like-minded people who are trustworthy and ones with whom you can share experiences.
 You can also stay in a hostel, which is cheaper, but you will have to share the bathroom.

 Many seasoned travelers do not use a travel agent, as they have learned the best way to reserve the type of accommodations that suit their budget.
-The best way to handle transportation can be carefully planned well in advance, especially if you are not interesting in taking a planned tour.
+The best way to handle transportation can be carefully planned well in advance, especially if you are not interested in taking a planned tour.
 If you have not done much traveling, then a travel agent can be a good idea, as they are very knowledgeable about foreign countries.

 Katmandu - Bob Seger